Saxenda

 You might find some changes you make, such as how you eat or the kind of exercise you do, help accelerate things.
 Equally, you might find your weight loss plateaus, and need to figure out why.

 Generally, you’ll stick with the injections until you’ve reached a healthy weight that you’re happy with.
-This is something you can discuss with a clinician before you start using Saxenda.
+This is something you can discuss with a clinician before you start using liraglutide.

 Creating a calorie deficit is widely considered the most important approach to losing weight.
 One way to achieve this is by simply eating fewer calories.
-This is something you’ll be encouraged to do while you take Saxenda, and the injections should make it a lot easier.
+This is something you’ll be encouraged to do while you use liraglutide, and the injections should make it a lot easier.
 After a period of time of eating fewer calories, you should start to lose weight.

 Another way of creating a calorie deficit is to burn them through exercise.
 This can also help maximise weight loss results.